crocs-muni/APDUPlay/README.md

 The APDUPlay project allows you to log, modify, redirect and visualize smartcard communication realized via PC/SC interface (winscard.dll library).
 The functionality is achieved by custom "stub" library (provided by APDUPlay) which intercepts and redirects the communication to original winscard.dll (provided by Microsoft) or remote socket proxy.
 The project supports applications running on Windows Vista, 7, 8, 10 and Linux both 32- and 64-bit.

-The primary uses for APDUPlay project are debugging and reverse engineering of unknown APDU-based protocols, redirection of communication to the remote smartcard and penetration testing for black-box applications.
+The primary uses for APDUPlay project are debugging and reverse engineering of unknown APDU-based protocols, redirection of communication to the remote smartcard and penetration testing of black-box applications.
 The APDUPlay project is based on (now inactive) [ApduView tool](http://www.fernandes.org/apduview/index.html) by Andrew Fernandes which allowed to log PC/SC communication.

 The APDUPlay project provides the following functionality:
   * Log content and additional information about the exchanged PC/SC communication (APDU packets).